1 - 6 Accept One Another

 1. You’ll be righteous in your interactions with others.

-2. You won’t want to disturb the peace by pursuing your interests regardless of the conscience of others.
+2. You would not want to disturb the peace by pursuing your interests regardless of the conscience of others.

 3. If you deal in such a way with your brother, your fellow-subject in the same kingdom, then there will be joy in your heart.